BoJack Horseman (character): Seasons 1–2

-In season 2, he lands the role of Secretariat in a biopic of the famous horse.
+In Season 2, he lands the role of Secretariat in a biopic of the famous horse racer.
 However, he struggles with the role and with the production in jeopardy, he inadvertently causes Secretariat's director, Kelsey Jannings, to be fired.
 Overwhelmed, he escapes his troubles to New Mexico where he reconnects with his old friend Charlotte, who now has a husband, Kyle, and two kids, Penny and Trip.
-Unwilling to return to LA, he stays with Charlotte's family and becomes very close to them, especially Penny, and accompanies her and her friends Maddy and Pete to her prom where he gets them all drunk.
+Unwilling to return to LA, he stays with Charlotte's family for two months and becomes very close to them, especially Penny, and accompanies her and her friends Maddy and Pete to her prom where he gets them all drunk.
 As a result, Maddy gets alcohol poisoning, and BoJack threatens Pete into staying silent out of fear that the event could negatively impact BoJack's career.
-Later, Penny makes a pass at BoJack and he rejects her; however, when he and Charlotte kiss and she asks him to leave, Charlotte then discovers BoJack in bed with Penny.
-Charlotte threatens BoJack to leave and never contact them again and he reluctantly returns to Los Angeles where he discovers the new director finished shooting Secretariat and used a CGI version of BoJack instead.
+Later, Penny makes a pass at BoJack and he rejects her; However, when he and Charlotte kiss and she asks him to leave, Charlotte then discovers BoJack in bed with Penny.
+Charlotte threatens BoJack to leave and never contact them again and he reluctantly returns to Los Angeles.
+He discovers the new director finished shooting Secretariat and used a CGI version of BoJack instead.
 The movie is a critical and commercial hit upon its release.